 It breaks my heart to tell you how many small businesses I’ve come across that couldn’t make their business a success and had to close.
 It’s no secret that the number of small businesses that fail is high.
 According to the Australian Bureau of Statistics, more than 60% of small businesses cease operating within the first three years of starting.

 You already know that running your own business is really hard.
 I’ve been a freelance marketing consultant for the last two years and I also now own & run an online store.
 I still have tough periods where money is so tight that all I can afford is cat food and rent, however, what keeps me going is the strategic foundation of my businesses.
-I know what makes both businesses different and special from the competition and who my ideal customer/client is, which gives me a pretty predictable conversion rate for the money that I invest back in.
+I know what makes both businesses different and special from the competition and who my ideal customer/client is, which gives me a pretty predictable conversion rate for the money that I invest in advertising.
 Let me explain.

 What Makes You Unique?

 If you look closely at any niche, you’ll find a lot of competition selling similar or the same products or services.
 Having a business without any competitors would be rare.
 The secret to success is to find a point of difference.
 It might sound obvious, but I’ve worked with clients that have either lost sight of their point of differentiation or have just copied a successful competitor thinking they could jump in with a ‘me too’ business and make money.